nmajor/nmajor-src/_drafts/multi-tenancy-with-expressmongoose.md

 ### Benefits

+You'll notice that this implementation really doesn't require a lot of code.

+It also gives us a lot of useful abstraction layers to add extra behavior to our models.

-Now, whats really great about this approach is because we are always dealing with tenant isolated versions of every model, then any model that is created by a logged in user is **automatically** assigned to the correct tenant.
+But, whats really great about this approach is that because we are always dealing with tenant isolated versions of every model, then any model that is created by a logged in user is **automatically** assigned to the correct tenant.

 And all queries and lookups are **automatically** isolated to the tenant.